isananpro-arch/telco-churn-analysis/README.md

 The first step was simply to understand what the dataset is actually telling us — structure, distributions, missing values, and whether anything looked inconsistent.

-The dataset is clean in terms of duplicates, but required attention around data types (especially `TotalCharges`) and categorical consistency.
+The dataset is clean in terms of duplicates, but required attention around data types and categorical consistency.

 ---